 At the very least you’ll probably want to get any paint that’s on your hands off so that you can touch things without transferring paint onto them.

 Check what kind of paint is going to be being used and find out if you need to get any special products to remove it.
 You don’t want to get home and find you’re covered in alcohol activated paints which can only be removed with 99% alcohol.

 Also find out what the likelihood of staining is, how long it could last, and things you can do to minimise the chances of staining and how to get rid of them.
 You don’t want to end up stained green for three days especially if you’ve got other shoots coming up!

-Body painting can take along time and even though most body painters are incredibly friendly and want to chat there may be patches where they’re concentrating or you’re tired and just want to relax a little.
-Bring along some music, an audio book, a pod cast, a real book, whatever you fancy to keep you entertained.
+Body painting can take a long time and even though most body painters are incredibly friendly and want to chat there may be patches where they’re concentrating or where you just want to relax a little.
+Bring along some music, an audiobook, a podcast, a real book, whatever you fancy to keep you entertained.
 Just make sure it’s not something that requires moving around too much.

-Check in with your body painter about what kind of stuff is going to be ok to bring along as if you’re doing something like a blend into the background style painting then it might be tricky to read a physical book while they’re doing it.
+Check in with your body painter about what kind of stuff is going to be ok to bring along, if you’re doing something like a blend into the background style painting then it might be tricky to read a physical book while they’re doing it.

 Standing around naked can get a bit chilly and having something to pop on your feet so you’re not standing on a cold floor can really help.
 Make sure they’re a pair you don’t mind ruining as they might end up covered in paint and getting stained.

 The big day has arrived!
 You should have found out everything you need to know so that you turn up to the shoot ready to go according to whatever directions the artist has given you.